What is Yellow Tea?

-Yellow tea is a unique and little-known type of tea.
-It is made using a unique process that allows the leaves to turn yellow before they are dried.
+Yellow Tea is a unique and little-known type of Tea.
+It is made using a special process that allows the leaves to turn yellow before they are dried.
 Its results in a tea with a mellow, slightly sweet flavor.

-1. Place your desired amount of tea leaves in a teapot or teacup.
+- Place your desired tea leaves in a teapot or teacup.

-3. Allow the tea to steep for 2-3 minutes.
+- Allow the Tea to steep for 2-3 minutes.

-4. Gently pour off the infused tea, carefully not to disturb the leaves until your cup or pot is about half full.
+- Gently pour off the infused Tea, carefully not to disturb the leaves until your cup or pot is about half full.

-5. Set the remaining tea aside to cool for about 15 minutes.
+- Set the remaining Tea aside to cool for about 15 minutes.

-6. Once the first batch of tea has cooled, gently pour it back over the leaves in the pot or cup.
+- Once the first batch of Tea has cooled, gently pour it back over the leaves in the pot or cup.

-7. Allow the second batch of tea to steep for 3-5 minutes
+- Allow the second batch of Tea to steep for 3-5 minutes

 The benefits of Yellow Tea

-Yellow tea is a tea made from leaves that have been allowed to oxidize for a more extended period than other teas.
+Yellow Tea is made from leaves that can oxidize for longer than other teas.
 Its results in a unique flavor that is slightly sweet and fruity.

-Yellow tea is also known for its health benefits, which include reducing inflammation, boosting immunity, and aiding in weight loss.
-If you're looking for something new to try, yellow tea is worth considering.
+Yellow Tea is also known for its health benefits, which include reducing inflammation, boosting immunity, and aiding in weight loss.
+If you're looking for something new, yellow Tea is worth considering.